A5H-2HILL/Splunk-UF-SIEM/README.md

     NOTE: -b flag signifies protocol used, -u flag represents user account, -C flag selects wordlist file, -s flag selects source ip of target.

-Use /32 CIDR notation to narrow down search for single ip.
+Use /32 CIDR notation to narrow down search for single ip address.

 We know RDP protocol is enabled on the targeted domain endpoint, so we will target the user bsmith by cracking their RDP login credentials to gain access to the domain.